HO-3 Home Insurance Policy: What You Need to Know

 What Is an HO-3 Policy?

-HO-3 coverage is a homeowners insurance policy that covers your home and any outside structures on an open perils basis, meaning you are protected against any disasters not excluded by the policy.
+HO-3 coverage is another term for homeowners insurance, which covers your home and any outside structures on an open perils basis, meaning you are protected against any disasters not excluded by the policy.
 Your belongings, however, are covered on a named perils basis, so they are only covered if they’re damaged by events listed in the policy.

 For example, if someone drives into your fence and damages it, the open perils part of the policy would cover that damage.
 However, if your home disappears into a sinkhole, you won’t be covered if your policy excludes sinkholes.